How to remove an executor

 Executors can also be removed where they have failed to progress the administration of the estate within a reasonable period of time and have caused undue delay.

-Weighing up the benefits of removing an executor against the costs
+Weighing up the benefits of removing an executor against the legal costs involved

 As with most contentious and litigious disputes, the costs of legal action must be weighed against the likely benefits.
 In some cases the parties will feel they have no option but to take action.
 In others, a careful consideration as to whether the potential legal costs are likely to be proportionate will be required.

-We would recommend that anyone contemplating an application to remove an executor takes specialist legal advice from a lawyer who is experienced in contentious probate litigation as bad decisions can be costly.
+We would recommend that anyone contemplating an application to remove an executor takes specialist legal advice from a lawyer who is experienced in contentious probate litigation, as bad decisions can be extremely costly.

 Free case assessment